King-Surge/King-Surge/README.md

 **🔗 Contact Information And Other Links**

-1. Contact me on Discord at KingSurge#
+1. Contact me on Discord at KingSurge#9182
 2. Contact me via email at kingsurge001@gmail.com
 3. Visit My youtube channel:

 THIS README.md FILE WILL BE UPDATED SOON